A rose a rose a rose a

 RosearoseJeremy Colangeloabove/ground press broadside #317

-founded July 1993 : CELEBRATING TWENTY-FIVE YEARS AND MORE THAN 900 PUBLICATIONS!
+founded July 1993 : MORE THAN A QUARTER CENTURY OF CONTINUOUS ACTIVITY + MORE THAN 900 PUBLICATIONS TO DATE!
 Ottawa-based poetry chapbook + broadside publisher; publisher of The Peter F. Yacht Club (a writer's group magazine) + Touch the Donkey (a small poetry magazine) + G U E S T [a journal of guest editors], as well as home of The Factory Reading Series (founded January 1993); edited/published/curated by rob mclennan

 RosearoseJeremy Colangeloabove/ground press broadside #317